gustavo-zsilva/bchart/README.md

 Ever needed a chart on your website to show your product statistics?
 If so, BChart will cover these needs for you with a pre-built simplistic UI an totally customizable.

-> BChart is a pre-modeled bar chart for your projects.
+> BChart is a npm package.

 | Prop | Description | Type | Required |
 | -----| ---------- | ----- | -------- |